monkoose/fzf-hoogle.vim/README.md

 Inside the preview window with source code you can hit `q` to close it.

-To open fzf window in a new fullscreen tab just append command with exclamation mark `:Hoogle!` Currently, there is *known bug* for command appended with `!`  - refreshing a query with `enter` run command without it.

 You can open `:Hoogle` appended with a word under the cursor with this command.
 Use a key combination that suitable for you.
 In my config it is `<space>hh`: